Rolesional/CS-GO-Safe-Read-Only-Triggerbot/README.md

 Note: Uses UserCMD For ForceAttack

 What You Need To Do:
--Updating Offsets
+- Updating Offsets
--Setting Trigger Key assignment
+- Setting Trigger Key assignment
--Setting Trigger Delay
+- Setting Trigger Delay
 Now You Can Compile And Use!

 I Respect All Rights